FLSA Exemption Test: Everything You Need to Know

 The Professional Test

 Once the salary requirement has been met, the professional test requires the employee to have exceptional knowledge and expertise needed to make and exercise careful discretion and judgment as it relates to primarily intellectual decisions.
 To qualify for the professional test, one must have highly-developed knowledge in a category of science or learning that has been acquired through extensive specialization, extensive intellectual training, or instruction.

 This exemption test requires the employee to primarily work outside of the office and execute sales or work on contracts for services or goods.
 The most important requirement is that this employee must work almost extensively away from the primary business location performing tasks associated with initiating and closing a business sale.

 To meet the requirements for exemption under computer test, the employee needs to be working as a "computer programmer, computer systems analyst, software engineer, or another computer-skilled field."
 The main requirement is that they must execute the systems analysis procedures and techniques, including user consultations to determine system specifications, software or hardware.

 The employee must be instrumental in the design, documentation, development, analysis, testing or modification of computer systems or programs.
 This includes prototypes, based on and related to system or user design specifications.
 They must also play a role in designing, documenting, testing, creating, or modifying computer programs related to machine operating systems.
 This test also requires the employee to pass a salary threshold.

 If you need help with the FLSA exemption test, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.